Motion (gridiron football): Penalties

-The National Football League defines all motion and shift penalties as "illegal motion", while both the NCAA and NFHSAA make a distinction between an "illegal shift" and "illegal motion"; an illegal shift refers to players shifting and not coming to a complete stop before the snap, while illegal motion refers to a player who is in motion towards the line of scrimmage, or a player who is not a "back" in motion.
+The National Football League (NFL) defines all motion and shift penalties as "illegal motion", while both the National Collegiate Athletic Association (NCAA) and National Federation of State High School Associations (NFHS) make a distinction between an "illegal shift" and "illegal motion"; an illegal shift refers to players shifting and not coming to a complete stop before the snap, while illegal motion refers to a player who is in motion towards the line of scrimmage, or a player who is not a "back" in motion.
 In both leagues, however, the penalty for illegal motion/illegal shift is five yards from the previous spot and replay the down.

 Additionally, the offensive team may be charged with the penalty of a "false start" if a player on the offense jumps or moves abruptly, simulating the start of the play.
 This movement is not normally considered a subset of the "motion" or "shift" rules, as the player is not judged to be moving into a new pre-snap position; he is merely starting the play too soon.
 This is also a five-yard penalty.